 These are important meetings.
 Please participate if you are able.
 The annual meeting is your chance to ask questions and voice your opinion.

-PCC Sub-groups - Each PCC member serves on at least one of seven PCC Sub-Groups:
+Each PCC member also serves on at least one of seven PCC Sub-Groups:

-The sub-groups usually meet at least three or four times a year.
+Each sub-group usually meets at least three or four times a year.
 Dates will be announced in due course.

 Church Electoral Roll

 The Church Electoral Roll is the basic list in every parish of all those entitled to vote on elections within the Church of England.
 Those entitled to have their names on this roll must be 16 years of age or more and they must reside in the relevant parish or be regular worshippers in church whose roll they wish to join.
 The roll is completely renewed every six years, the next time this occurs is 2025, at which point all members must re-apply for membership or else their names will be deleted.
 By this means, the continuing validity of the roll is maintained.

 Joining the Electoral Roll opens the way for greater involvement in the life of your Church, at deanery, diocesan and national levels as well as being entitled to vote at the Annual Parochial Church Meeting.
 With your name on the Electoral Roll, the strength of the Church can be seen in your area and across the county.